telekrex/cookbook/README.md

 # cookbook
-collection of programming related wisdom
+some functions/macros I wrote that I happen to use often. but also, programming related wisdom I've collected and *[subjectively]* curated.

 "People publish scores of symphonies, they don't just listen to symphonies" - Donald Knuth, paraphrased.
 From: https://youtu.be/bTkXg2LZIMQ